ExperimentsInHonesty/movingsale/README.md

-# Project title and description
+# Moving Sale

-This repository is a place for me to keep all the images and details of the items I am selling
+This repository is a place for me to keep all the images and details of the items I am selling.
+I list most things on craigslist but might try other sites (ebaby, facebook marketplace, etc.)

 ### How to see my items